zcwilt/rest-api/docs/index.rst

 About
 =====

-.. warning:: This project is still under heavy development, and does not currently have a tagged release.
+.. warning:: This project is still in alpha phase, and does not currently have a 1.x release.
 However it should be ok for use in production code.
-See the :doc:`../introduction` for more details.
+See the :doc:`../todo` for more details.

 .. toctree::
     :maxdepth: 2